-Health Services provides a safe space for LGBTQIAP2+ student to recieve both physical and mental health services on campus.
+Health Services provides a safe space for LGBTQ+ student to receive both physical and mental health services on campus.
 Health Services offers medical support for trans students who are or wish to begin transitioning both at Bates and through local Lewiston medical services.
 Free counseling services are also available.
 To schedule an appointment, please contact the Health Center at 207.786.6199.

 Active Allies are faculty, staff, and students at Bates who have been training to provide information, sensitivity, and advocacy around gender and sexual diversity.
-Active Allies are a resource for queer, trans, and questioning students on campus to utilize if they need someone to talk to.
-Active Allies is a new program, therefore, while we are in transition, be on the look out for both Active Allies and Safe Space stickers around campus.
+Active Allies can be a resource for LGBTQ+ and questioning students on campus to utilize if they need someone to talk to.

 Students can change their gender on their HouseCat application, regardless of the gender listed through the Registrar.
 Some campus locations have gender-neutral or single-user bathrooms associated with them, and some do not.
 A full list is available here.
 Students should factor this into their housing preferences and are encouraged to list this concern in their application.
 Housing application information is only used by the professional staff in our office and is not linked to any other database on campus.